galeone/galeone.github.io/_posts/2016-11-24-convolutional-autoencoders.md

 ![Convolution with an edge detection filter](/images/convolutions/convolution_kernel.png)
 <footer>
     <cite title="Convolution with an edge detection filter">
     <b>Figure 2</b>.
-The convolution of an image with and hand-crafted filter for edge detection allows extracting the edges from the input image.
+The convolution of an image with and hand-crafted filter (also called kernel) for edge detection allows extracting the edges from the input image.
     </cite>
 </footer>